Currently reading: New pictures of Jaguar's super-GT reveal fresh details

 Back to top

-It is unlikely we will see the interior before the official unveiling next year, but sources suggest Jaguar’s future cabins will be highly minimalist and tech-heavy affairs, largely omitting buttons in favour of touch controls and dominated by a wraparound infotainment interface that spans the width of the dashboard, with a secondary touchscreen in the centre console for climate control and audio functions.
+It's unlikely we will see the interior before the official unveiling later this year, but sources suggest Jaguar’s future cabins will be highly minimalist and tech-heavy affairs, largely omitting buttons in favour of touch controls and dominated by a wraparound infotainment interface that spans the width of the dashboard, with a secondary touchscreen in the centre console for climate control and audio functions.

 A greater focus will be placed on rear passenger refinement, with screens on the backs of the front seats, USB-C charging ports and blinds for the back windows.
 There will also be the option to spec future Jaguar models with two separate rear seats in place of a conventional bench.

-In recent weeks, the brand has wound down production of all models except the F-Pace SUV, and even that car has now been pulled from sale in the UK, though it will remain available in other markets for just over a year.
+Before the production version of the super-GT is revealed, Jaguar is in a limbo state.
+Since the Type 00 concept’s unveiling in December, the brand has wound down production of all models except the F-Pace SUV, and even that car has now been pulled from sale in the UK, although it will remain available in other markets for just over a year.
+As such, Jaguar has no new cars in showrooms in the UK, with just a limited number of stock available.

 Felix Page